 Eliminating reductions in benefits.
 The Act would eliminate the rule requiring Social Security to reduce benefits for SSI beneficiaries who receive non-cash in-kind assistance.

-At the end of 2021, the bill was pending with the House Committee on Ways and Means.
-Many in the disability community hoped that at least parts of the bill would pass in 2022.
+As of January of 2023, the bill was pending with the House Committee on Ways and Means.
+Many in the disability community hoped that at least parts of the bill would pass in 2023.

 Every year, the Social Security Administration calculates its annual cost-of-living adjustment (COLA) to offset the effect of inflation.
 COLA increases are based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).

 In July 2021, Congressmember John Garamendi (D-CA) introduced the Fair COLA for Seniors Act (H.R.
 4315 – 117th).
 This Act would require the Social Security Administration to use the Consumer Price Index for the Elderly (CPI-E) instead of the CPI-W, the idea being that the CPI-E is a fairer COLA for seniors.
 Some say the CPI-E better reflects the expenses seniors face because it's based on expenses that people aged 62 and older face, including higher health care costs.
 In most recent years, using the CPI-E would have led to a larger cost-of-living adjustment.
-President Biden's campaign plans for Social Security included moving to the CPI-E, but with the COLA so high for 2022, it might be difficult to get this bill passed any time soon.
+President Biden's campaign plans for Social Security included moving to the CPI-E, but with the COLA so high for 2023, it might be difficult to get this bill (last referred to the Subcommittee on Disability Assistance in September 2021) passed any time soon.

 Social Security now has to start using funds from the Social Security Old Age and Survivors Insurance Trust Fund and the Social Security Disability Trust Fund to pay the full amount of benefits that people are entitled to.
 These trust funds were created just for this purpose, but the combined trust funds are expected to run out in 2034.
 At that time, disability and retirement benefits would decrease—unless something changes.